Orchid care is not complicated. It is just different from everything else you have grown.

 No. Regular potting soil stays too wet and blocks the airflow that Phalaenopsis roots need.
 Always use orchid bark mix or a coarse epiphyte mix.
 This is the one non-negotiable in orchid care.

 Orchids have a reputation for being difficult, but most of that comes from watering them like regular houseplants.
-Give her bark, good light, a bit of humidity, and the patience to let her dry out between waterings, and she’ll reward you with flowers that last for months.
+Give your orchid bark, good light, a bit of humidity, and the patience to let it dry out between waterings, and it can reward you with flowers that last for months.

-The silence between blooms isn’t failure.
-It’s just the part of the cycle that happens before the flowers come back.
+The silence between blooms is not failure.
+It is just the part of the cycle that happens before the flowers come back.
+To keep the routine out of your head, save your orchid in KnowYourPlant and follow reminders for watering, feeding, repotting, and reblooming season.